-The provisions of the bill may be brought into force by ordinance if the Assembly does not decide within a time period of forty-five days following the deposit of the bill and if the budgetary year is coming to [its] expiration.
-In this case, the Government convokes an extraordinary session, in order to demand the ratification.
+The provisions of the bill may be brought into force by ordinance if the Assembly does not decide within a time period of forty-five (45) days following the deposit of the bill and if the budgetary year is coming to [its] expiration.
+In this case, the Government demands the convocation of an extraordinary session for the ratification.

-If the bill of the law of finance has not been deposited in a timely fashion to be voted and promulgated before the debut of the financial year [exercice] and if the budget is not voted at the end of the extraordinary session, the Prime Minister demands, of urgency, of the Assembly, the authorization to continue [reprendre] the budget of the previous year by provisional twelfths.
+If the bill of the law of finance has not been deposited in a timely fashion to be voted and promulgated before the debut of the financial year [exercice], the Prime Minister demands of urgency, of the Assembly, the authorization to continue [reprendre] the budget of the previous year by provisional twelfths.